FilipMojto/ML-Techniques-Applications/ml_backend/docs/docs/quality-and-risk-assessment.md

 ### Cold-start problem

 - Brand-new users with no movie history.
-It is wise to first like a satisfactory high amount of movies before asking for first recommendation.
+It is wise to first like a sufficiently high amount of movies before asking for the first recommendation.

 ### Bias